How to spot swine vesicular disease, what to do if you suspect it and measures to prevent its spread.

 The last outbreak in Great Britain was in 1982.

-Swine vesicular disease is a notifiable disease.
-That means if you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+Swine vesicular disease is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 In Wales, contact 0300 303 8268.
 In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.

 How to spot swine vesicular disease